appscode/blog/content/post/introducing-kubeform/index.md

   - tarraform
 ---

 Kubeform by AppsCode is a Kubernetes operator for [Terraform](https://www.terraform.io/).
-Kubeform provides Kubernetes CRDs for Terraform resources and modules so that you can manage any cloud infrastructure in a Kubernetes native way.
+Kubeform provides auto-generated Kubernetes CRDs for Terraform resources and modules so that you can manage any cloud infrastructure in a Kubernetes native way.
 You just write a CRD for a cloud infrastructure, apply it and Kubeform will create it for you!
 Kubeform currently supports 5 top cloud platforms.
 These are AWS, Google Cloud, Azure, Digitalocean and Linode.

 The key features of Kubeform are: